sodiboo/niri-flake/docs.md

 - type: `null or {} or (variant of: fixed | proportion)`
 - default: `null`

 By default, when this option is null, then this window rule will not affect the default column width.
-If none of the applicable window rules have a nonnull value, it will be gotten from [`programs.niri.settings.layout.default-column-width`](#programsnirisettingslayoutdefault-column-width)
+If none of the applicable window rules have a nonnull value, it will be gotten from [`layout.default-column-width`](#programsnirisettingslayoutdefault-column-width)

-If this option is not null, then its value will take priority over [`programs.niri.settings.layout.default-column-width`](#programsnirisettingslayoutdefault-column-width) for windows matching this rule.
+If this option is not null, then its value will take priority over [`layout.default-column-width`](#programsnirisettingslayoutdefault-column-width) for windows matching this rule.

 As a reminder, an empty attrset `{}` is not the same as null.
 Here, null represents that this window rule has no effect on the default width, wheras `{}` represents "let the client choose".